-The Native Ministries Consortium was formed in 1985 in response to a challenge put forward by Indigenous Christians.
+The Indigenous Ministries Consortium was formed in 1985 in response to a challenge put forward by Indigenous Christians.

-- To develop community-based training programs for Indigenous Christians, lay and ordained; the Native Ministries Consortium Summer School is a major aspect of this work.
+- To develop community-based training programs for Indigenous Christians, lay and ordained; the Indigenous Ministries Consortium Summer School is a major aspect of this work.

 - To develop an appropriate curriculum for Indigenous people entering ordained ministry, with particular emphasis on the establishment of an extension or community-based degree program.